 - Semiconductors, Mechanical Engineering, Physics

-- National Medal of Merit, Comstock Prize in Physics, The Oliver E. Buckley Solid State Physics Prize of the American Physical Society, Nobel Prize in Physics, Holley Medal of the American Society of Mechanical Engineers, Wilhelm Exner Medal, Maurice Liebman Memorial Prize from IEEE
+- Nobel Prize, IEEE Medal of Honor, National Medal of Merit, Comstock Prize in Physics, The Oliver E. Buckley Solid State Physics Prize of the American Physical Society, Holley Medal of the American Society of Mechanical Engineers, Wilhelm Exner Medal, Maurice Liebman Memorial Prize from IEEE

 William Shockley gained fame and shared a Nobel Prize for his development of point-contact transistors, work that provided the basis for one of the sweeping technological revolutions of the twentieth century.
 His junction and field-effect transistors became workhorses of the electronics industry.
 In later years, he would gain notoriety for his views on eugenics.
 In sum, he was a brilliant, pivotal and controversial figure, stimulating to work with but often difficult to work for.
 But even his failures could catalyse important change: the men who fled his autocratic management of Shockley Semiconductor Laboratory founded the key companies in the integrated circuit revolution, qualifying Shockley at the very least as the grandfather of Silicon Valley.